-Nazish focuses her practice on intellectual property with an emphasis on patents.
-Her work includes drafting patent applications and patentability opinions, managing foreign patent applications and prosecuting patent applications before the U.S. Patent and Trademark Office, including management of responses and participation in interviews with the U.S. Patent and Trademark Office.
+Nazish focuses her practice on intellectual property with an emphasis on patent prosecution.
+Her patent prosecution experience includes representing clients in all aspects of preparation and prosecution of U.S. and international patent applications in a number of diverse technology areas, including biological arts, computer software, medical devices, user interfaces, athletic equipment, database management and search systems; supply chain and manufacturing systems, telecommunications and mechanical arts.
+Nazish’s work includes drafting patent applications and patentability opinions, managing foreign patent applications, and prosecuting patent applications before the U.S. Patent and Trademark Office.
 Nazish also provides recommendations on how clients can effectively protect their intellectual property.

 Prior to focusing her practice on intellectual property, Nazish spent several years practicing complex civil litigation, including federal multidistrict litigation and consolidated state court actions, with an emphasis on product liability issues involving pharmaceutical and medical device manufacturers.
 She represented major U.S. and international corporations and individual clients on various phases of the litigation from early case assessment and discovery through dispositive motion practice and trial preparation.

-During law school, Nazish clerked for the U.S. Department of Health and Human Services-Office of General Counsel, where she drafted opinion letters and prepared various litigation documents, and researched Medicaid, Medicare and other health care regulations.
-In addition, Nazish interned with the University of Kansas Center for Technology Commercialization, where she performed prior art searches and drafted patentability opinions and licensing agreements.
+During law school, Nazish clerked for the Office of General Counsel in the U.S. Department of Health and Human Services, where she drafted opinion letters and prepared various litigation documents, and researched Medicaid, Medicare and other health care regulations.
+In addition, Nazish interned with the University of Kansas Center for Technology Commercialization, where she performed prior art searches and drafted patentability opinions, confidentiality disclosure agreements, and technology licensing agreements.